lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 :arrow_left: If you haven't created an Universal Profile yet, you can follow our previous guide: [**Create a Universal Profile**](./01-create-profile.md).
 :::

-In this guide, we will learn how to write **customize our Universal Profile** programmatically in Javascript.
+In this guide, we will learn how to **customize our Universal Profile** programmatically in Javascript.
 This will include:

 - add a profile + cover picture to our Universal Profile.
 - edit our Universal Profile infos (description, badges, links, etc...).

-We will then see our updated profile details and images on the [universalprofile.cloud](https://universalprofile.cloud) website.
+- see the updated profile details and images of our Universal Profile on the [universalprofile.cloud](https://universalprofile.cloud) website.

-To achieve this mini-project, we will perform the following steps:
+To achieve this goal, we will perform the following steps:

 1. create a JSON file that contains our profile details (`LSP3Profile` metadata).
 2. upload this JSON file to IPFS, using our [lsp-factory.js] tool.